tldr-pages/tldr/pages/linux/mdbook.md

 # mdbook

-> Create online books by writing makrdown files.
+> Create online books by writing Markdown files.
 > More information: <https://rust-lang.github.io/mdBook/>.

 - Create a mdbook project in the current directory: